 Angel Food Cake is a must have cake recipe!
 When you make it at home it’s so much better.
 It’s light and fluffy as a cloud, it has the perfect vanilla bean flavor, and it’s the perfect base to your favorite sauces and toppings.

 The Perfect Angel Food Cake Recipe!

-Before I’d have to have my grocery store bought angel food cakes drowning in some kind of sauce, this one doesn’t even need anything – although a sweet, rich, vanilla bean whipped cream never hurt anyone either :).
+Before, I’d have to have my store-bought angel food cakes drowning in some kind of sauce, but this one doesn’t even need anything — although a sweet, rich, vanilla bean whipped cream never hurt anyone either.

 How to Make Angel Food Cake

 - Preheat oven to 350 degrees F.